ssenanb/Danger-Detection-and-Audio-Warning-with-Bluetooth-Based-Radar-System/README.md

 If the measured distance falls a below certain threshold, the buzzer on the STM32 is activated.
 The system also supports remote control.
 When an `OFF` command is sent from the Bluetooth Terminal, the ESP32 forwards this command to the STM32 via UART and the buzzer is deactivated.

+NOTE : I used a median filter for the HC-SR04 sensor to reduce measurement noise.
+To sort the sensor values, I implemented the selection sort algorithm.

 Figure 1 : System Ovreview

 <img src="https://github.com/ssenanb/Danger-Detection-and-Audio-Warning-with-Bluetooth-Based-Radar-System/blob/main/system_overview.jpeg" alt="System Overview" width="500"/>